cefisher/Flat_Line_Gaussian_Tests/README.md

-# Flat_Line_Gaussian_Tests
+# Flat Line Gaussian Tests
-Tests flat lines and gaussian feature fits to data to check for evidence of spectral features
+Tests flat lines and gaussian feature fits to data to check for evidence of spectral features.